 The design of the highway layout within the new development should adhere to the guidance provided in this document.
-Typically, there are fewer constraints preventing designers from meeting the geometric requirements so North Typeside Council expect that high quality cycle facilities should be provided in all new developments.
+Typically, there are fewer constraints preventing designers from meeting the geometric requirements so North Tyneside Council expect that high quality cycle facilities should be provided in all new developments.
+The Authority would also be supportive of provision that would promote multi modal journeys, such as direct links from residential areas to Metro stations.

-Figure 1 and Figure 1 Figure 2 show the measures North Tyneside Council would expect to see on a typical residential and typical commercial development.
+Figure 1 and Figure 2 show the measures North Tyneside Council would expect to see on a typical residential and typical commercial development.